threeColorFr/threeColorFr.github.io/_pages/cv.md

 Education
 ======

-* Ph.D., Systems, Controls and Applied Mathematics, Department of Mechanical and Aerospace Engineering, University of California, Los Angeles, CA, USA.
+* Ph.D., Control and Applied Math, Department of Mechanical and Aerospace Engineering, University of California, Los Angeles.
 2015 - 2020.
-* B.E. with Honor, State Key Lab of Robotic Technology and Systems, Harbin Institute of Technology, Harbin, China.
+* B.E. with Honor, Robotics and Mechatronics, Harbin Institute of Technology.
 2011 - 2015

 Work experience